l3nz/say_cheez_ex/README.md

 create an Elixir attribute for the module and compute its value through SayCheezEx.

-I often compute a "short" version number, an User-Agent for performing HTTP request, and a long version that contains the full build information.
+I often compute a "short" version number, an User-Agent for performing HTTP requests, and a long version that contains the full build information.